 'Bluebeard' was a British air attack on the German battleship Tirpitz in the Åsenfjord near Trondheim in German-occupied Norway (27/28 April 1942).

 The undertaking was conceived in a period during which the Allied convoys to and from the Soviet ports of the northern USSR were under major threat from the powerful German surface forces based in Norway.
-As a result of his strained resources, Admiral Sir John Tovey, commander-in-chief of the Home Fleet, arranged that the PQ.12 outbound and QP.8 homebound convoys should sail on 1 March so that elements of the Home fleet could undertake the simultaneous protection of both.
-On 5 March a Focke-Wulf Fw 200 Condor long-range reconnaissance bomber spotted and reported the PQ.12 convoy in a position to the south-east of Jan Mayen island.
+As a result of his strained resources, Admiral Sir John Tovey, commander-in-chief of the Home Fleet, arranged that the PQ.12 outbound and QP.8 homebound convoys should sail on 1 March so that elements of the Home Fleet could undertake the simultaneous protection of both.
+On 5 March a Focke-Wulf Fw 200 Condor four-engined long-range reconnaissance bomber spotted and reported the PQ.12 convoy in a position to the south-east of Jan Mayen island.
 On the following day Tirpitz, escorted by three destroyers, sortied to attack the convoy in 'Sportpalast'.
 The departure of the German warships was spotted and reported by the British submarine Seawolf, which was on station outside Trondheim.
-At time time Tovey was sailing as distant cover for the convoys in the battleship King George V accompanied by the fleet carrier Victorious, and was then joined by the battleship Duke of York and battle-cruiser Renown, which had sailed from Iceland.
+At time time Tovey was sailing as distant cover for the convoys in the battleship King George V accompanied by the fleet carrier Victorious, and was then joined by the battleship Duke of York and the battle-cruiser Renown, which had sailed from Iceland.

 The size and weight of this British support operation was dictated by the fact that the Germans had Tirpitz available in Norwegian waters.
 On receipt of the news of Tirpitz's emergence on 7 March, Tovey steered toward the converging convoys.
 The weather was very bad, so neither the British nor the Germans could undertake air reconnaissance.
 On this day the two convoys, the Home Fleet and Tirpitz were all within 80 miles (130 km) of each other.
 Unaware that the Home Fleet was searching for him, Vizeadmiral Otto Ciliax, the Befehlshaber der Schlachtschiffe, decided to turn for home on 8 March.
-Aided by 'Ultra' intelligence based on interceptions of German Enigma-encrypted naval signals, Tovey turned the Home Fleet toward Tirpitz's intended rendezvous with her destroyers off the Lofoten islands group, and on 9 March he was 200 miles (320 km) to the west of the German battleship and therefore able to close sufficiently to launch 12 Fairey Albacore torpedo bombers from Victorious.
+Aided by 'Ultra' intelligence based on interceptions of German Enigma-encrypted naval signals, Tovey turned the Home Fleet toward Tirpitz's intended rendezvous with her destroyers off the Lofoten islands group, and on 9 March he was 200 miles (320 km) to the west of the German battleship and therefore able to close sufficiently to launch 12 Fairey Albacore single-engined torpedo bombers from Victorious.
 Tirpitz lofted a dense anti-aircraft barrage against the British naval airmen, who were inexperienced but determined, but all the torpedoes missed and two aircraft were lost.
 Tirpitz now put into Narvik.

 The incident had repercussions on both sides.
 Prime Minister Winston Churchill wrote to Admiral Sir Dudley Pound, the First Sea Lord, demanding an explanation of why 'twelve of our machines managed to get no hits as compared with the extraordinary efficiency of the Japanese attack on Prince of Wales and Repulse!'.
 In reply, Pound pointed out that 'an attack by twelve aircraft is not normally expected to produce more than one or possibly two hits on a fast moving target with armament intact' and that most of the hits on the battleships which Churchill had sent to their loss in the Far East, had been made after they had been stopped.
 In Germany, Grossadmiral Erich Raeder, the commander-in-chief of the German navy, placed further restrictions on German surface operations: there were to be no sorties until air reconnaissance had fully determined the British strength.
-Raeder also persuaded Adolf Hitler to order a resumption of work on the German aircraft carrier Graf Zeppelin, though the ship, which had been launched as far back as 1938, was in fact never completed.
+Raeder also persuaded Adolf Hitler to order a resumption of work on the German aircraft carrier Graf Zeppelin, though the ship, which had been launched in 1938, was in fact never completed.

 Tirpitz remained a potent threat to the Arctic convoys.
 The battleship was well protected in her berth in the Åsenfjord by natural features and anti-torpedo booms.
 Moreover, British intelligence believed that there were more than 100 German fighters in the area, which possessed a radar control system.
 Thus an attack by day stood no chance of success, and the problems of navigation at night were also great.